Disease Guide ·Kennel Cough ·2026

 What Causes Kennel Cough

-Kennel cough is caused by a combination of bacteria (most commonly Bordetella bronchiseptica) and viruses (parainfluenza, adenovirus, and others).
-It spreads through airborne droplets, direct contact, and contaminated surfaces.
-Dogs in close quarters — boarding kennels, dog parks, shelters, grooming salons — are at highest risk.
-The infection inflames the trachea and bronchi, causing a persistent cough.
+Caused by bacteria (Bordetella bronchiseptica) and viruses (parainfluenza, adenovirus).
+Spreads through airborne droplets, direct contact, and contaminated surfaces.
+Dogs in close quarters - boarding kennels, dog parks, shelters - are at highest risk.
 Highly contagious in crowded environments

 Symptoms - What to Watch For

-A persistent, forceful cough — often described as a honking or hacking sound.
-Retching or gagging after coughing fits.
-Runny nose and sneezing.
-Mild lethargy.
-Most dogs remain active and have normal appetite despite the cough.
-Watch for warning signs of complications: fever, thick nasal discharge, loss of appetite, and difficulty breathing.
+Persistent, forceful cough - honking or hacking sound with retching or gagging.
+Runny nose, sneezing, and mild lethargy.
+Most dogs remain active with normal appetite.
+Watch for: fever, thick discharge, loss of appetite, or difficulty breathing.
 The distinctive honking cough is the hallmark symptom

 Diagnosis - $50-$100